wimols/wimols.github.io/_posts/2021-02-24-mars-part-one.md

 - Robot
 ---

-Mars will be in the spotlight in February 2021.
+<span style="color: orange;">Mars will be in the spotlight in February 2021.
 When this article appears, a new rover has landed on the red planet.
 The robot said: "Hello, world.
-My first look at my forever home."
+My first look at my forever home."</span>

 # February 18, 2021.